-Max Wear outsoles last 20-30% longer than Vibram, are softer, lighter and are extremely slip-resistant.
+Max Wear outsoles last 20-30% longer than Vibram, are softer, lighter, flexible, and extremely slip-resistant.

 6. Top Pick for Cold Weather: Merrell Moab 2 Hiking Boot Waterproof

-But they’re still breathable, due to the mesh uppers it still allows your feet to breathe without making them sweat.
+They’re still breathable, due to the mesh uppers it still allows your feet to breathe without making them sweat.

-As many good hiking shoes, they are designed to withstand extremely harsh conditions like rough terrains, mud, slick wet rocks, and steep surfaces.
+Like many good hiking shoes, they are designed to withstand extremely harsh conditions like rough terrains, mud, slick wet rocks, and steep surfaces.

 An overall handsome boot that comes in 3 different colors: blue and grey, brown and red (as in the picture), blue and yellow.
 The midsole is SPE Vibram which adds an extra level of comfort and stability to keep you balanced in steep & weird angles.

-Vibram Fuga and MegaGrip compound is an extra security measure to give a premium grip & traction on wet, muddy, dusty or dry surfaces.
+Vibram Fuga and MegaGrip compound is an extra security measure to give a premium grip & traction on wet, muddy, dusty, or dry surfaces.

 The boots are very durable and made to last years.
 They are made in the USA and the quality of the craftsmanship is indeed fantastic.
 The overall construction of the boot is solid and it won’t tear apart or wear off easily.

-They need a bit of break-in time, but for most of the time, they’re comfortable from the moment you put them on.
+They need a bit of break-in time, but most of the time, they’re comfortable from the moment you put them on.
 Definitely a great non-slip pair of boots.